suluke/monobo/constexpr_json/README.md

 ## Project Validation
 CJSON is tested against the popular [JSONTestSuite](https://github.com/nst/JSONTestSuite).
 CJSON presently passes all the y\_\* and n\_\* tests.
-Generating the test result is as simple as running the "JSONTestSuite" target from the generated build system.
+Generating the test result is as simple as running the `JSONTestSuite` target from the generated build system.
 This will automatically fetch the newest version of the JSONTestSuite, patch the runner script to become aware of cjson and execute it.

 ## Code Overview
-* static_document.h: Represents a JSON document that is known (and parsed) statically during compilation
+* **static_document.h**: Represents a JSON document that is known (and parsed) statically during compilation
-* dynamic_document.h: A JSON document that is parsed at runtime
+* **dynamic_document.h**: A JSON document that is parsed at runtime
-* document_builder.h: Core API aggregator of this project.
+* **document_builder.h**: Core API aggregator of this project.
 Can be configured for different encodings, error handling strategies and output documents.
-* document_info.h: The first pass over the JSON document determines required buffer sizes and validates the document.
+* **document_info.h**: The first pass over the JSON document determines required buffer sizes and validates the document.
-                   Can be configured for MAX_RECURSION_DEPTH and provides the length of the parsed JSON.
+                   Can be configured for `MAX_RECURSION_DEPTH` and provides the length of the parsed JSON.
 This is not available in DocumentBuilder

 ## [License](https://github.com/suluke/monobo/blob/master/constexpr_json/LICENSE)